Uploading COVID-19 Results

 - Once cleared by COVID-19 Response Team member.

-- You must remain in quarantine for 10 days without the development of symptoms.
+- You must remain in quarantine without the development of symptoms.

 - If you develop COVID-19 symptoms, while in quarantine, you must isolate for at least 10 days from the date of symptom onset.
 At that point you will be cleared by the SHC provider to return to campus activities.